Tupolev Tu-154: Current operators and owners

+One aircraft is owned, but no longer operated by, the Polish Air Force.
+After the 2010 crash of Tu-154, serial no. 101, use of a surviving Tu-154, s/n 102, was suspended.
+The Polish government decided not to use or sell or dispose of 102 until an investigation into the crash of 101 was completed.
+102 was put into secure storage at the Mińsk Mazowiecki airbase and the operating unit, the 36th Special Aviation Regiment, was disbanded.
+In 2020, it was reported, by an investigation team led by Antoni Macierewicz, that the aircraft had structural damage of some kind.
+As of June 2021, 102 was considered unlikely to return to service, since the Polish government had already replaced it with a fleet of brand-new, more fuel-efficient jets, like the Gulfstream G550 and the Boeing 737 NG.

 Operational history

 In January 2010 Russian flag carrier Aeroflot announced the retirement of its Tu-154 fleet after 40 years, with the last scheduled flight being Aeroflot Flight 736 from Yekaterinburg to Moscow on 31 December 2009.
 In December 2010, Uzbekistan Airways also declared that it was retiring its Tu-154s, replaced by the Airbus A320.
 In February 2011, all remaining Iranian Tu-154s were grounded after two incidents.

 On 27 December 2016, the Russian Ministry of Defence announced that it had grounded all of its Tu-154s until the end of the investigation into the December 2016 crash of a 1983 Tupolev Tu-154.
 This was followed by the grounding of all Tu-154s in Russia.
 The Tu-154 had crashed into the Black Sea just after takeoff from Sochi, Russia, on 25 December 2016 killing all 92 people on board, including 64 members of the Alexandrov Ensemble, an official army choir of the Russian Armed Forces.

 In October 2020 ALROSA, the last Russian passenger airline to operate this aircraft, retired its last remaining Tu-154.